Lanna people: Kingdom of Hiran

-Independent state of Lan Na
+Independent state of Lanna

 Mangrai, the ruler of Mueang Ngoenyang, united a number of these principalities after his accession to the throne around 1259 and founded the city of Chiang Rai in 1263.
 Around 1292 he conquered the Mon kingdom of Hariphunchai, which had dominated large parts of what is now northern Thailand in political, economic and cultural terms.
-That laid the foundation for the new Kingdom of Lan Na ("One Million Rice Fields") when its capital, Mangrai, founded Chiang Mai in 1296.
-The remaining Mueang, which were dependent on Lan Na, retained their own dynasties and extensive autonomy, but had to swear loyalty to the king and pay tribute (mandala model).
-Lan Na was ethnically very heterogeneous and the Northern Thai did not constitute the majority of the population in large parts of their domain.
+That laid the foundation for the new Kingdom of Lanna ("One Million Rice Fields") when its capital, Mangrai, founded Chiang Mai in 1296.
+The remaining Mueang, which were dependent on Lanna, retained their own dynasties and extensive autonomy, but had to swear loyalty to the king and pay tribute (mandala model).
+Lanna was ethnically very heterogeneous and the Lanna did not constitute the majority of the population in large parts of their domain.